Cbellese/GettinAndCleaningData_Coursera/README.md

 ==============================
 This project includes:

-harusds.R : Script in R. Procedure to get tidy dataset codebook.md : codebook of tidy dataset
+generate_tidyDataSet.R : Script in R. Procedure to get tidy dataset codebook.md : codebook of tidy dataset